md-stack-org/helm-charts/charts/raw/README.md

-# incubator/raw
+# raw

 The chart takes a list of Kubernetes resources and merges each resource with a default `metadata.labels` map and installs the result.

 The Kubernetes resources can be "raw" ones defined under the `resources` key, or "templated" ones defined under the `templates` key.